VagifMammadaliyev/pizzafood/README.md

 ## Why?

 Actually this project is a Homework Assignment for a [Pirple.com](https://pirple.com) course.
-But I have decided to publsh it here as a showcase.
+But I have decided to publish it here as a showcase.